amroc pro

 amroc pro screenshot - select a box to drag it around

-To change the shape of the floor just click the boxes and drag them around.
+To change the floor shape, simply click the handles and drag them.

 amroc pro screenshot - setting a room height